 There are separate events to subscribe to so that you can control the frequency of zaps according to your needs.

-Pico sends two main event types to Zapier, Contacts and Payments.
-From within each of those, you can specify if you'd like to trigger zaps based on event type.
+Pico sends two main event types to Zapier: Contacts and Payments.
+Within each of those, you can specify if you'd like to trigger zaps based on event type.

 Connecting to Zapier

-Our connection with Zapier is in Beta, but you'll be able to find it by searching for Pico in the list of available apps.
+Our connection with Zapier is currently in Beta, but you'll be able to find it by searching for Pico in the list of available apps within Zapier.

 Creating a Zap based on Pico Events

-Now that you're connected, it's time to create a zap.
-When creating a Zap, you’ll be able to select Pico from a list of Apps, then select the event.
-In this case, we’ll be demonstrating how to get a zap for when a new payment is created.
+Now that you're connected, it's time to create a Zap.
+When creating a Zap, you can select Pico from a list of Apps, and then select the event.
+In this case, we’ll be demonstrating how to get a Zap for when a new payment is created.

-- Enter a name for the Zap.
-We've selected "New Subscription".
+Enter a name for the Zap.
+We named it "New Subscription."

-- Select the even type you want.
-We're moving forward with Payment Created
+Select the event type you want.
+We're moving forward with Payment Created.